AndieWill510/tinydoor/Options/093-tune-prune-ground-shape.md

 The goal is not a more compliant person.

-The goal is fewer fires.
+The goal is fewer fires, and more recovery.

-More signal.

-More recovery.

 More life left after the day is done.